rapyuta-robotics/amr-deployment/README.rst

             - obtain access to docker
             - enter your docker username and password (once you obtain access)
             - update the package versions if needed (postgres_cloud_version, amr_ui_cloud_version, gwm_cloud_version, simulator_version)
-            - change the name of the site to the site you want to deploy (currently only kiba is available)
+            - change the name of the site to the site you want to deploy (currently only hirano is available)
             - change the prefix to a prefix of your choice

         .. code-block:: console